-Scrutineers are welcome to attend the processing of voting papers after the close of voting for the President and Vice President i.e. after 5pm, Thursday 12 September 2024.
+Scrutineers are welcome to attend the processing of voting papers after the close of voting for the Board election i.e. after 5pm, Thursday 11 September 2025.

 Any candidate who wishes to appoint a scrutineer to review the election process should contact the Returning Officer for further details.